code-with-amitk/Code-examples/python/scikit-learn/what.md

 ## Scikit-learn?
-  - Helps is data processing
-  - It includes tools for data preprocessing and data mining
+  - This is data preprocessing library.

 ### Data Standardization
   - Problem: Data can contain all sorts of different values makeing it difficult to interpret..
 Example: